Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/README.md

 *   🎓 **Education:** Graduated from IT STEP Academy with an International Diploma in Manual Software Testing & Systems Administration.
 *   ⚡ **Technical Excellence:** Achieved a **97% score** on the Cisco international final exam (Cisco Certified IT Essentials).
-*   🕹️ **GameDev Experience:** Participated in testing real mobile game projects developed by PixelCraft Studio:
+*   🕹️ **GameDev Experience:** Participated in testing real-world mobile game projects developed by PixelCraft Studio:
     *   *Shadows of Silence* (2D, live on Google Play Store)
     *   *Last Signal 2* (3D indie game, currently in active testing)